cockroachdb/docs/cockroachcloud/cmek-faq.md

 ## If we enable CMEK for a cluster that has been in use for some time, is the existing data encrypted at that time?

-CockroachDB Dedicated does not force encryption of the older files but instead relies on normal storage engine churn for desired encryption.
-That means the new key is used to encrypt new writes, while the old data remains unencrypted unless it’s rewritten.
+{{ site.data.products.dedicated }} does not force encryption of the previous files but instead relies on normal storage engine churn for desired encryption.
+That means the new key is used to encrypt new writes, while the previous data remains unencrypted unless it’s rewritten.

 ## Are CockroachDB Cloud managed backups also encrypted using the CMEK?